Wiki · Concept · Last reviewed June 23, 2026

 Algorithmic Recourse

-Algorithmic recourse is the practical ability of a person affected by an automated or AI-assisted decision to understand the basis of the outcome, identify feasible changes or corrections, contest errors, and obtain human review or remedy when the system has harmed them.
+Algorithmic recourse is the practical ability of a person affected by an automated or AI-assisted decision to understand the outcome, correct the record, contest the decision, identify feasible next steps, and obtain human review or remedy when the system has harmed them.

 Definition

 Algorithmic recourse is the affected person's path from an unfavorable machine-mediated decision to a meaningful chance of repair.
 In machine-learning research, Berk Ustun, Alexander Spangher, and Yang Liu define recourse as the ability of a person to change a model's decision by altering actionable input variables.
 A loan applicant might be told which feasible change would make approval possible.
-A job applicant might be able to correct an erroneous credential.
+A job applicant might be able to correct an erroneous credential or request an accommodation.
 A benefits claimant might be able to challenge the data source, threshold, or automated recommendation that shaped a denial.

 How It Works

 Technical recourse often uses counterfactual explanations: statements about what would have needed to be different for the decision to change.
 Sandra Wachter, Brent Mittelstadt, and Chris Russell argued that counterfactual explanations can support understanding, contestation, and future action without exposing the full model.
 The useful version is constrained by reality.
-It should not recommend changing age, race, disability, birthplace, or another immutable or protected trait.
-It should not tell a person to raise income when the institution knows the job market, wage floor, or documentation system makes that impossible.
+It distinguishes mutable variables from immutable traits, protected characteristics, institution-controlled facts, proxies, and changes that would be illegal, medically unsafe, economically unrealistic, or socially coercive.

 Current Context